USDA-SCINet/scinet-site/sn_collections/_guides/access/login/alt-login.md

 {% include images_path %}

-In situations where SCINet users do not have a LincPass, they may use an alternative authentication option for accessing SCINet.
+SCINet users do not have a LincPass/AltLinc may use an alternative authentication option for accessing SCINet.

 ## Non-USDA users - Login.gov